unsw-cse-comp3900-9900-21T1/capstone-project-9900-f12a-rocket-maven/README.md

 `Python 3.6+`

-Globally tox install (tox and its dependencies are the only global python packages required for the Rocket Maven system): `pip3 install tox`
+Global tox install (tox and its dependencies are the only global python packages required for the Rocket Maven system): `pip3 install tox`

 ### Setup